QingtanZeng/GOptInfer.jl/README.md

 # Constrained Global Optimization through Stein Variational Inference
-*MultiModal, NonConvex-NonConnected-NonDifferentiable, Hard Constraints, GPU Acceleration. *
+*MultiModal, NonConvex-NonConnected-NonDifferentiable, Hard Constraints, GPU Acceleration.*

 ## Overview
-The repo serves the frontier tracking and implementation of <b>Optimization As Inference (GOptInfer)</b> at at principle level.
+The repo serves the frontier tracking and implementation of <b>Optimization As Inference (GOptInfer)</b> at a principle level.

 ## What is it?
-Traditional global optimization algorithms such as <b>particle swarm</b> has low sample efficiency.
-But <b>Bayesian Optimization</b> based on Bayesian Inference give a perfect theoretical framework of "sampled global optimization", where <b>Variational Inference</b> plays a crucial role to reducing the calculation complexity of posterior distribution in Gaussian process regression.
+Traditional global optimization algorithms such as <b>particle swarm</b> have low sample efficiency.
+But <b>Bayesian Optimization</b> based on Bayesian Inference gives a perfect theoretical framework of "sampled global optimization", where <b>Variational Inference</b> plays a crucial role in reducing the calculation complexity of posterior distribution in Gaussian process regression.

 <b>Stein Variational Inference</b> is general one of variational inference, originated from [1].
 Its aim is to update
 a set of distributions $q(x)$ (Particles) to approximate the target distribution $p(x)$ (Objective Function), by minimizing Kullback-Leibler (KL) divergence between $q(x)$ and  $p(x)$.

-[😢 Fell dizzy ?
+[😢 Feel dizzy ?
 Relax !!!]

 <img width="180" height="34" alt="image" src="https://github.com/user-attachments/assets/175219b6-6909-4326-9458-29df9f77c054" />

-Just remember that <b>objective function is inferred by updating a set of particles folowering a mysterious direction</b>.
+Just remember that <b>objective function is inferred by updating a set of particles following a mysterious direction</b>.

 <img width="400" height="61" alt="image" src="https://github.com/user-attachments/assets/bd9a0d1e-4188-4887-bfd6-d2067b40a36d" />